Numbers, dates and time

 Fax: 212 555 7777

-Where it is appropriate to include both a country and a city code, leave a space between the two codes and between the codes and the telephone or fax number.
-In the following example the first block of numbers (41) is the country code for Switzerland and the second block (22) is the city code for Geneva.
+Where it is appropriate to include both a country and a city code, use a plus sign (+) for the country code and leave a space between the two codes and between the codes and the telephone or fax number.
+In the following example the first block of numbers (+41) is the country code for Switzerland and the second block (22) is the city code for Geneva.